 On January 23 and 24th, the Green Growth Knowledge Platform convened a 1.5-day workshop that drew together leading academics, statistical experts, and database managers to discuss opportunities for improving data on green growth policies in developing countries, in order to better assess their impact on trade and economic competitiveness.

-One critical gap identified in the study was the lack of data on environmental policies in effect in developing countries - a key starting point for evaluating their stringency effects on trade and green growth.
-To address this gap, the GGKP Trade and Competitiveness Research Committee convened this workshop to explore the potential for developing an online global database on policies to support the green economy transition, with an explicit effort to capture policies in developing countries.
+One critical gap identified in the study was the lack of data on environmental policies taken in developing countries - a key starting point for evaluating the stringency impacts of green growth policies on on trade, innovation, and other economic measures.
+To address this gap, the GGKP Trade and Competitiveness Research Committee convened the expert workshop to explore the potential for improving online policy databases to support the green economy transition, with an explicit effort to capture policies in developing countries.